Overview

 How do I debug a failed job after it completes?

-Enable VM retention when creating your monitor.
-When the monitor fires, the VM stays alive and the Slack alert includes an SSH connection string for immediate access.
+Enable VM retention on your monitor.
+When it fires, the VM stays alive and the Slack alert includes an SSH command.

 How can I get help with monitors?